chili-epfl/qml-bluetooth-extras/DOCUMENTATION.md

 ```

 Object for exposing QBluetoothLocalDevice enums and static methods to QML.

+Does not work on WinRT as of now.

 This class is **singleton**, you can call `ThisClass.anyFunction()` and use `ThisClass.anyProperty` directly.